miku/hellogolang/README.md

 A few more builtin types:

 * array types (fixed size)
-* pointer types (Pointers reference a location in memory where a value is stored rather than the value itself)
+* pointer types (pointers reference a location in memory where a value is stored rather than the value itself)
 * function types (functions are first class objects)
-* interface types
+* interface types (defined by a set of methods)
-* channel types
+* channel types (typed conduits for communication and synchronisation)

 ----